Region Area

 Jonathan Katz

 Jonathan J. Katz is a partner in Cravath’s Executive Compensation and Benefits Department.
-His practice focuses primarily on advising clients on the executive compensation and employee benefit aspects of complex mergers and acquisitions, spin-offs, corporate joint ventures and private equity transactions.
-Mr. Katz also regularly advises clients on the design, negotiation and implementation of employment agreements and incentive compensation programs.
+He advises clients on a wide range of executive compensation and human resource‑related matters.
+His transactional practice involves advising on mergers and acquisitions, divestitures, spin‑offs, joint ventures and private equity transactions.
+He also regularly counsels both corporate and individual clients on the design, negotiation and implementation of employment agreements and incentive compensation programs.
+Additionally, Mr. Katz handles securities law compliance matters relating to executive compensation, including new and evolving regulatory matters, such as clawback rules, pay vs. performance disclosure and related matters.
+Mr. Katz has represented numerous founders and high‑profile executives in compensation‑related matters.

 Joseph Zavaglia